Just like rats, mice are another type of stubborn rodents that can easily invade your home and destroy your property.

 PVC pipes’ connectors play a big role in the ability of mice to find their way.

-If they are fixed in close proximity, then mice do not mind jumping and going around PVC pipes to get to their desired destination.
+If they are fixed in close proximity, then mice do not mind jumping and maneuvering PVC pipes to get to their desired destination.

 Can Mice Climb Furniture?

-In as much as mice are more of outdoor rodents compared to rats, they can find a home in your house and still get on and off pieces of furniture.
+In as much as mice are more of outdoor rodents compared to rats, they can set up home in your house and jump on and off pieces of furniture.

 Mice can easily climb most materials used in building furniture.